-Megghan Watts, owner and head trainer, began riding for over 25 years.
-Megghan spent most of her junior career riding and working with green ponies.
+Megghan Watts, owner and head trainer, has been riding for over 30 years.
+Megghan spent most of her junior career riding and working with green ponies and horses.
 She had a successful junior career in both the hunter and jumper rings.
 She turned professional in 2002 and since then she has successfully trained many young riders and horses and helped them realize their full potential.
-She has taken many of her young riders to Pony Finals, Zone Finals, and Stirrup Cup Finals over the last several years with great success.
+She has taken many of her young riders to Pony Finals, Junior Hunter Finals, Zone Finals, and Stirrup Cup Finals over the last several years with great success.

 A member of USEF and USHJA as well as many local affiliates, she has trained and coached countless horses and students to year-end awards in equitation, hunters, and jumpers.